VishnuPrakashBharadwaj/vsdsquadron-mini-internship/README.md

 In this method, the NodeMCU 1.0 ESP-12E module is connected to the VSDSquadron-Mini (VSDSM) as follows:
 * The 3V3 pin of NodeMCU is connected to 3V3 of VSDSM and GND of NodeMCU is connected to GND of VSDSM.
 This supplies power to the NodeMCU.
 * The D7 (RX2) pin of NodeMCU is connected to PD5 (TX) pin of VSDSM.
 This allows NodeMCU to read the data sent from VSDSM.
 * The D8 (TX2) pin of NodeMCU is connected to PD6 (RX) pin of VSDSM.
-This allows NodeMCU to send the wirelessly received data to the VSDSM.
+This allows NodeMCU to transmit the data to the VSDSM.
+All the commands for flashing the VSDSM will be sent through this pin.
 * The D6 pin of NodeMCU is connected to PD7 (NRST) pin of VSDSM.
 This allows NodeMCU to reset the VSDSM and make it enter the program mode.

 ### Pinout Diagram